-Activities have included music and dance for the under 5's, walking and story telling in the park, Victorian outdoor games and a major Dri Tri event which was a huge success and has been repeated in subsequent years.
-The Dri Tri event (a triathlon where the swimming was replaced with rowing machines) has increased in size and popularity year on year.
-The event has now further expanded into a traditional Triathlon making use of the swimming pool in the leisure centre adjacent to the park.
-Appendix 6 a provides further details.
+Activities have included music and dance for the under 5's, walking and story telling in the park, Victorian outdoor games and a major Dri Tri event (a triathlon where the swimming was replaced by rowing machines) which was a huge success and has been repeated in subsequent years.
+Appendix 6a provides further details.

-The final phase of the work with the Greenwood Community Forest saw the publication of a 'Getting Active' leaflet for this park.
+Working with the Greenwood Community Forest Team saw the publication of a 'Getting Active' leaflet for this park.